Decoding Cold Email Open Rates and Choosing a Smarter Path

 What’s the Average Reply Rate for Cold Email?

 The average cold email response rate is around 8.5 percent, but your results may vary based on your industry, who you’re targeting, and your email list quality.
-You can expect a response rate of about 5 percent in most cases.
+You can expect cold email response rates of about 5 percent in most cases.

 To break it down, if you send out 100 cold emails, you can expect only five people to respond.
 This might not feel like a great return on your effort since you’ll have to send many emails to get any meaningful conversions.